-Stealing (Kindness, Honesty, Problem Solving) The consequence for stealing school or personal property is a conference with administration and 5 days or more of out of school suspension, possible involvement of law enforcement, and possible expulsion, depending on factors such as the severity and disruptiveness of the infraction.
+Stealing (Kindness, Honesty, Problem Solving) The consequence for stealing school or personal property is a conference with administration, possible 5 days in or out of school suspension, and possible involvement of law enforcement, depending on factors such as the severity and disruptiveness of the infraction.
 Theft creates an unsafe, distrustful environment and is also against the law.
-Students who steal will be required to replace or pay for the stolen item or items.
-There is no tolerance for stealing at ACPA.
+Parents/legal guardians and students who steal will be required to replace or pay for the stolen item or items.